Braecksen/P2-robotteknologi/README.md

 ### Cad models
 All files in this folder are for the STL files of the cad models used for the project

+### TDH.m
+this is the file for creating a transformation matrice from the denavit hartenberg parameters, it is also nneded for computing inverse kinematics.